mrgoodsire/AgeofAshes/Session_Notes.md

 Hal tries to persuade him.
 He says there is an Elf gate under this building and he needs to know how to get there from the Goblins.
 He lets go of the Goblin and we enter combat!

 We almost kill Calmont and party with the Goblins.
-The goblins praise me and Asemer for our heroics and Hal talks to Helba, the Chieftain of the Bramblebashers.
+The goblins praise me and Asemar for our heroics and Hal talks to Helba, the Chieftain of the Bramblebashers.
 She knows nothing of the Elves, but was surprised when the Imps attacked.
 The cult is called the Cinderclaws and they  summoned the imps.
 They ran up here to escape the Imps, Dragon-dogs, and other Hellbeasts.

 ### Calmont Loot